OSGeo/OSGeoLive-doc/en/quickstart/postgis_quickstart.rst

   dropdb demo
   psql -d postgres

-This connects to the database called ``postgres``, which is a system database that all servers should have.
+This connects to the core system database called ``postgres``.
 Now enter the SQL to create a new database:

 ::

- postgres=# CREATE DATABASE demo TEMPLATE=template_postgis;
+ postgres=# CREATE DATABASE demo;

 Now switch your connection from the ``postgres`` database to the new ``demo`` database.
 In the future you can connect to it directly with ``psql -d demo``, but here's a neat